Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 - [ ] Add a button "select on map" in resource form to specify coordinates directly.
 - [ ] Add a js to convert wkt into svg icon (via geojson/d3 or directly).
 - [ ] Upgrade terraformer to terraformer.js (need a precompiled js).
-- [ ] Rename api keys to "geometry", "geography", "geography:coordinates" for Omeka S v4?
+- [x] Rename api keys to "geometry", "geography", "geography:coordinates" for Omeka S v4.
+- [ ] Support complex forms (multipoint, multiline, multipolygon)
+- [ ] Improve support of various srid for geography and enable search for geometry.
+- [ ] Store the srid in geography directly.
+- [ ] Fix parsing check for doctrine and terraformer, for example with an open polygon.

 Warning